How the Organic Acids Test might help turn things around!

 WHAT ARE ORGANIC ACIDS?

-Organic acids are the byproducts of cellular metabolism, ie. your cellular metabolism is made up of certain steps of certain biochemical reactions and pathways based on your body’s needs.
-So if my body needs energy, for example, certain metabolic reactions down a pathway occur to create that energy.
-Or if I need to break down the food I eat, there are certain metabolic chemical reactions down that pathway to do so.
+Organic acids are the byproducts of cellular metabolism, i.e. your cellular metabolism is made up of certain steps of certain biochemical reactions and pathways based on your body’s needs.
+So if my body needs energy, for example, certain metabolic reactions occur down a pathway to create that energy.
+Like this: A to B to C to D. Or if I need to break down the food I eat, there are certain metabolic chemical reactions needed.
 And in creating those different metabolic pathways, certain acids are used and/or produced.
 They range from acetic acid, butyric acid, oxalic acid, lactic acid, malic acid, uric acid, citric acid and more. https://en.wikipedia.org/wiki/Organic_acid

 But sometimes, those metabolic pathways don’t work the way they should!
+So A might break down to B, but it stops there and begins a different pathway.
 Because of a nutrient deficiency or an inherited block, they go down DIFFERENT pathways in trying to create the same end result, but which can be inefficient or problematic.
-And what comes out in your urine via the organic acids reveals so much of what can be going on inside you that’s inefficient or needs help.
+And what comes out in your urine reveals what can be going on inside you that’s inefficient or needs help.

 WHAT THE ORGANIC ACIDS TEST REVEALS

-The results tested are basically listed like this (for the ORGANIC Oat test, which is the first one I did):
+The results tested are basically listed like this (for the ORGANIC OAT test by ORGANIX, which is the first one I did):

 1. NUTRIENT MARKERS, which reveals what is going on with your Fatty Acid Metabolism, your Carbohydrate Metabolism, and your Energy Production (aka Citric Acid Cycle, also called the Krebs Cycle).
 You also learn if you have enough of certain B-Vitamins, and how they are affecting (or not effecting) your Methylation abilities, plus other nutrient deficiencies.
 There’s potentially a lot of information under all of this.